flutter/website/src/docs/codelabs/explicit-animations.md

 how frequently the ball changes its position (once every second).
 As a viewer, this approach leaves a lot to be desired.
-The ball only has two positions, so the animation looks pretty choppy;
-You might even mistake the animation for a glitch.
+The ball only has two positions, so the animation looks pretty choppy&mdash;you could easily mistake the animation for a glitch.
 To describe the problem with this example in animations terms, you would say that the animation
 *only has two frames:*<sup><a href="#a1">1</a></sup>